claranet/cloud-deploy-docs/source/rst/bestpractices.rst

 ----------------

 Each script is running on Unix systems.
 If a shebang is present on the top of your script, it will be run with the specified interpreter program.
-By example, this shebang will run the script with python program (if python is installed) :
+By example, this shebang will run the script with python program (if python is installed):

 .. code-block:: none

   #!/bin/python

 By default, Ghost will check the exit status of the entire script.
-If the exit status is equal to 0, the Ghost job status is "success".
-For others status, it will be "failed" status.
+If the exit status is equal to 0, the Ghost job status is ``success``.
+For others status, it will be ``failed`` status.
-If your script language is bash, it is recommended to add a "set -e" command on the top of your script to cancel the script execution on exit status different of 0 and return a failed status to the Ghost job.
+If your script language is bash, it is recommended to add a ``set -e`` command on the top of your script to cancel the script execution on exit status different of 0 and return a failed status to the Ghost job.

 Buildpack
 ---------